deweylab/RSEM/README.md

 Position vs. percentage sequencing error given a reference base: x-axis is position and y-axis is percentage sequencing error

-Histogram of reads with different number of alignments: x-axis is the number of alignments a read has and y-axis is the number of such reads.
-The inf in x-axis means number of reads filtered due to too many alignments
+Alignment statistics: It includes a histogram and a pie chart.
+For the histogram, x-axis shows the number of **isoform-level** alignments a read has and y-axis provides the number of reads with that many alignments.
+The inf in x-axis means number of reads filtered due to too many alignments.
+For the pie chart, four categories of reads --- unalignable, unique, **isoform-level**multi-mapping, filtered -- are plotted and their percentages are noted.
+In both the histogram and the piechart, numbers belong to unalignable, unique, multi-mapping, and filtered are colored as green, blue, gray and red.

 ## <a name="example-main"></a> Example